HRSP Members Witness Revolution in Lebanon, Oppression and Hope in Syria

 "The camps there are ghettos.
 What power they have there is illegal and not very safe," Eastwood said.

 The Lebanese constitution assigns political power according to various confessional groups who prefer to maintain the status quo.
-The last time the census was taken, in the 1930s, 30 percent was allotted to Christians, whose dwindling numbers since then have blocked more surveys.
+The last time the census was taken, in 1932, 55 percent of Parliament seats were allotted to Christians, whose dwindling numbers since then have blocked more surveys.
 A census that included Palestinians could disrupt the balance of power.

 The Lebanese also don't have the same Arab identity as Syrians have, Eastwood explained; they instead call themselves Phoenicians or Mediterranean.

-"They really blame the Palestinians quite often for their civil war," she said, because Israel invaded to wipe out Hezbollah.
+"They really blame the Palestinians quite often for their civil war," she said.

 Palestinians "are dead set on" returning to their homeland, a right which is accepted in international law for those who have fled armed conflict.
 Denying the right of return is considered a violation of human rights by the United Nations.